 Making a referral

-Ellern Mede works with the NHS, CCGs and Local Authorities nationally for public funded services as well as with private clients for private services.
-NHS patients only come via NHS commissioning teams.
-The public can only apply directly for private eating disorder services.
-The Ellern Mede Referral Co-ordination team is happy to speak with anyone who would like information about specialist eating disorder services.
+Ellern Mede works in partnership with the NHS, CCGs and Local Authorities nationally for public funded services NHS funded patients only come to Ellern Mede via NHS commissioning teams.
+We also take private referrals in to our services.
+The Ellern Mede Referral Co-ordination team can offer more information about specialist eating disorder services.
 We treat children, young people aged 8 – 18 years and young adults up to 25 years, who are transitioning from CAMHS services to an adult service, into the community or back home.

 Private services for families and patients